pgrange/resume/resume-en.md

 Pascal Grange
 =============

 Whatever happens is the only thing that could have.
 Do your best.
 Improve.
+Extreme Programmer.

 > <email> phone number \
 > postal address